brootaylor/brootaylor-v3/src/_content/pages/about.md

   "lazy")
 }}

-Before ever touching a computer, my life revolved around *‘teasing’* cows on a dairy farm, off-road motorbiking, hiking and wild camping in the mountains, stargazing, canoeing, fishing, photography, drumming, playing a bunch of team and individual sports, training as a chef, and aspiring to be a pilot.
+Before ever touching a computer at the end of the 90's, my life revolved around *‘teasing’* cows &mdash; *(on our dairy farm)*.
+Off-road motorbiking, hiking and wild camping in the mountains, stargazing, canoeing, fishing, photography, drumming, playing a bunch of team and individual sports, training as a chef, and aspiring to be a pilot.

+*Maaan*, that all feels like a lifetime ago...

 ---

-## The work I do
+## What I do now

+I'm a Frontend Web Developer and UI Engineer.

-I specialise in the "[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/){rel=external}".
-The somewhat broad and *fuzzy* intersection between design and back-end engineering.
+I specialise in the "[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/){rel=external}" &mdash; the somewhat broad and *fuzzy* intersection between design and back-end engineering.
 From time to time, you'll also find me tinkering around in the “*back-of-the-front-end*”.

 I'm quite good at picking up new skills and programming languages, as well as problem solving.
-I've been fortunate enough to work with some really talented people and have learned a lot from them.
+I've been fortunate enough to work with some really talented, kind and supportive people, and much of the success I've enjoyed during <span id="fnref:career" rel="doc-noteref"><a href="#fn:career" rel="footnote">my career <sup>1</sup></a></span> is thanks to them.

 ### My skill set